gravyboat/salt-book/en/chapter02-masterlessminion/chapter02.rst

 One of the most confusing parts of Salt for new users is the difference between an ``execution module`` and a ``state module``.
-Think of an ``exeuction module`` as the underlying layer of actions to be performed, and the ``state modules`` invokes them.
+Think of an ``exeuction module`` as the underlying layer of actions to be performed on the system, and the ``state modules`` invoke them.
 These different types of modules are commonly referred to as states, and modules (or execution modules).
 This can be confusing as a state contains multiple ``state modules``.
 So this brings about another question, why is everything that occurs in a module not supported in a state (or vice versa)?
 The reasoning behind this is that some things simply don't belong in states, or they wouldn't work correctly.

 A vast majority of actions that Salt performs are completed in States, and that is what 90% of what you're going to write will be.
 We aren't going